-The committee met four times during the financial year and attendance at the meetings is detailed in the corporate governance report which is available on the group's website.
+The committee met four times during the financial year and attendance at the meetings is detailed in the Corporate Governance Report on page 38 of the Integrated Report.
 Members of the committee, the external auditor and the group head of internal audit may request a non-scheduled meeting if they consider this necessary.
 The chairman of the committee will determine if such a meeting should be convened.